kfigon/RandomGoCode/compilers/readme.md

 producing an exe (c->machine code) or a program in other language (js->ts, c->asm)

 # Our example language:
 `cool` - classroom object oriented language.
 Compile `cool` to MIPS assembly.
-Run by spim exec.
+Run by spim exec (mips simulator).
 Language:
 * abstraction
 * static typing
 * inheritance